THE MAN WITH THE UNWASHED face was dressed in baggy street-person clothes which seemed to cushion the cold concrete beneath him.

 He was laying in front of the Carl’s Jr. restaurant in San Francisco’s Justin Hermann Plaza one cool night in 1986, perhaps one of a series of nights and days spent drifting through passersby from liquor store to curb.

 He wasn’t moving, at first.
 Then he lifted his head and looked around in bemusement, his eyes sliding over the passing faces like a mariner seeking harbor.

-Finally, he roused himself, put his hands and elbows on the sidewalk, but treacherous liquor! the thief of agility robbed him of his rising and he slowly toppled to his left side.
+Finally, he roused himself, put his hands and elbows on the sidewalk, but treacherous liquor! agility’s thief robbed him of his rising and he slowly toppled to his left side.